streamlit/streamlit/README.md

 # Welcome to Streamlit :wave:

+**MODIFIED BY THE IMPULSO TEAM**

+The modification allows a folder called "resources" on the same path from where the script was executed, to serve as a static folder for the server.
+It is accessible through /resources

 **The fastest way to build custom ML tools.**

 Streamlit lets you create apps for your machine learning projects with deceptively simple Python scripts.
 It supports hot-reloading, so your app updates live as you edit and save your file.
 No need to mess with HTTP requests, HTML, JavaScript, etc. All you need is your favorite editor and a browser.
 Take a look at Streamlit in action: